Home/Grains/Millet

 Instructions

 1. 1.
-In a large bowl, combine cooked millet, black beans, cherry tomatoes, corn, and cilantro.
+In a large bowl, combine cooked millet, chickpeas, cherry tomatoes, and parsley.

-Bell peppers filled with a savory mixture of millet, vegetables, and spices, baked to perfection for a wholesome meal.
+Colorful bell peppers stuffed with a hearty mixture of millet, black beans, and spices, baked to perfection.

 Ingredients